eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 In order to configure how the *Agent* will send the topic, we must set the input stream.
 In this case, we use the input reliable stream previously defined.
 ``datareader_id`` corresponds with the `DataDeader` entity used for receiving the data.
-The ``delivery_control`` parameter is optional, and allows to specify how the data will be delivered to the *Client*.
+The ``delivery_control`` parameter is optional, and allows specifying how the data will be delivered to the *Client*.
 For the example purpose, we set it as `unlimited`, so any number HelloWorld topic will be delivered to the *Client*.

 The ``run_session`` function will call the topic callback each time a topic will be received from the *Agent*.